angelodel01/angelodel01.github.io/react-scratch/README.md

 Website location:"https://angelodel01.github.io/react-scratch/"

-This website is a re-implementation of the vanilla javascript version that can be found at : "https://angelodel01.github.io/"
+This website is a re-implementation of the vanilla javascript version that can be found at : "https://angelodel01.github.io/" (the root of this project)

 The difference between this "react-scratch" version and the original version is that this version uses the react framework.